ihmeuw/vivarium_research/docs/source/intervention_models/maternal_supplementation/index.rst

 .. note::

-  Adequately nourished BEP supplemented mothers relative to MMN supplemented mothers birthweight shift is +15.93 grams (-20.83 to 52.69) according to [Ota-et-al-2015]_, but this value should not be used for targeted BEP scenarios given that BEP is only recommneded for undernourished mothers
+  Adequately nourished BEP supplemented mothers relative to MMN supplemented mothers birthweight shift is +15.93 grams (-20.83 to 52.69) according to [Ota-et-al-2015]_, but this value should not be used for targeted BEP scenarios given that BEP is only recommended for undernourished mothers

 **How to sample and apply effect sizes:**